cray308/generic-c-data-structures/README.md

 This was mainly a personal project to see if I could create some generic data structures in C, a language where generic anything is somewhat difficult to implement.
 I got inspiration from the [UThash library](https://github.com/troydhanson/uthash) by Troy D.
 Hanson.
-When I wrote this library, I designed it to run on Linux; if anyone ends up using this in their projects with non-GNU compilers, I will work on making it compatible with other compilers.
+I wrote this library on Linux using gcc, and the `master` branch conforms to the C89 standard.
+Thus, it should be compatible with most compilers.

 Originally, I made everything generic by storing any data type in a `char[]` occupying some number of bytes.
 This works fine, but after adding some "polymorphism" with variable-argument functions